FBRDCYB3R/Cyberpunk-Wiki/VEHICLES/HyperCars (supercars)/EXCALIBUR.md

 To avoid the burden of traffic altogether for its loyal consumers, Rayfield engineered the Excalibur, a luxury AV that allows you to arrive everywhere punctually, safely, and, most importantly, in maximum comfort and style.
 That is, assuming your bank account is as close to bottomless as possible.

 MANUFACTURER
-Manufacturer: Rayfield RAYFIELD
+Manufacturer: RAYFIELD

 VEHICLE CLASS
 HYPERCAR

 COUNTRY
-Country: United KingdomUNITED KINGDOM
+Country: UNITED KINGDOM

 PRODUCTION YEAR
 2076

 ACQUISITION
 CANNOT BE ACQUIRED

 BODY TYPE
 AV (AERIAL VEHICLE)